 Tips for Building a Long-Term Investment Portfolio

-- If you’re new to investing or you don’t have the time to manage a portfolio in an in-depth way, you may want to consult a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re new to investing or don’t have the time to manage your portfolio in an in-depth way, you may want to consult a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Having an asset allocation that aligns with your level of risk tolerance is one of the best ways to set up your portfolio for success over a lengthy time period.
 SmartAsset’s asset allocation calculator offers help in figuring out what kind of allocation fits you.
 Once you select where you fall on the risk spectrum between “very conservative” and “very aggressive,” the tool will illustrate what collection of investment types you should look to buy and the percentages each should occupy in your portfolio.

 - Similar to how annual income is taxed, your portfolio’s returns are taxed based on how much you profited from your investments.
 Calculating your capital gains tax is important, especially if you’re planning on holding onto an investment for years at a time.